In Hyper-V, there are two different generations of virtual machines: Generation 1 and Generation 2 virtual machines.

 Create a virtual switch

 First, you need to create a virtual switch.
-The virtual switch is required for the Virtual Machine to be able to communicate with the network.
+The virtual switch is required for the Virtual Machine to communicate with the network.
 If you already have created a virtual machine for your network, you can skip this step.
 Start by right-clicking the Hyper-V host in Hyper-V Manager and selecting Virtual Switch Manager.

 Create a new Virtual Switch.
 Select External.
 External is similar to “Bridged” if you are using other virtualization platforms.